Burgyn/MMLib.SwaggerForOcelot/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **To Reproduce**
-If it is a possible attache:
+If it is a possible then attach:
 1. Original downstream `swagger.json`.
 2. Ocelot ReRoutes configuration.